 In his review of the book, Martin Gardner says, “Whatever your opinion of ‘Intelligent Design,’ you’ll find Stove’s criticism of what he calls ‘Darwinism’ difficult to stop reading.
 Stove’s blistering attack on Richard Dawkins’ ‘selfish genes’ and ‘memes’ is unparalleled and unrelenting.
 A discussion of spiders who mimic bird droppings is alone worth the price of the book.”

-“But no tribe of humans could possibly exist on those terms [natural selection, survival of the fittest].
+Consider the following sharp refutation of the Darwinian survival of the fittest doctrine: “But no tribe of humans could possibly exist on those terms [natural selection, survival of the fittest].
 Such a tribe could not even raise a second generation: the helplessness of the human young is too extreme and prolonged” (p.
 5).

 “Huxley should not have needed Darwinism to tell him--since any intelligent child of about eight could have told him--that in a ‘continual free fight of each other against all’ there would soon be no children, no women, and hence, no men.
 In other words, that the human race could not possibly exist now, unless cooperation had always been stronger than competition, both between women and their children, and between men and the children and women whom they protect and provide for” (p.
 9).

-“Such cases, I need hardly say, never bother armor-plated neo-Darwinians.
+Stove had no patience for doctrinaire Darwinists, as the following quote illustrates:“Such cases, I need hardly say, never bother armor-plated neo-Darwinians.
 But then no cases, possible or even actual, ever do bother them. ...
 In neo-Darwinism’s house there are many mansions: so many, indeed, that if a certain awkward fact will not fit into one mansion, there is sure to be another one into which it will fit to admiration” (p.
 39).

-“... it does appear to me, in the first place, that Darwin in the Origin was not able to produce paleontological evidence sufficient to prove his views but that the evidence he did produce was adverse to them; and I may note that the position is not notably different today.
+William Thompson (1887-1972) was Entomologist and Director of the Commonwealth Institute of Biological Control, Ottawa, Canada“... it does appear to me, in the first place, that Darwin in the Origin was not able to produce paleontological evidence sufficient to prove his views but that the evidence he did produce was adverse to them; and I may note that the position is not notably different today.
 The modern Darwinian paleontologists are obliged, just like their predecessors and like Darwin, to water down the facts with subsidiary hypotheses which, however plausible, are in the nature of things unverifiable” (Introduction to The Origin of Species 6th Edition, 1956, pp. xvii-xix).

 “A long-enduring and regrettable effect of the success of the Origin was the addiction of biologists to unverifiable speculations.
-'Explanations' of the origin of structures, instincts, and mental aptitudes of all kinds, in terms of Darwinian principles, marked with Darwinian possibility but hopelessly unverifiable poured out from every research centre” (Introduction to
+'Explanations' of the origin of structures, instincts, and mental aptitudes of all kinds, in terms of Darwinian principles, marked with Darwinian possibility but hopelessly unverifiable poured out from every research centre” (Introduction to The Origin of Species 6th Edition, 1956, p. xxi).

 “As we know, there is a great divergence of opinion among biologists, not only about the causes of evolution but even about the actual process.
 This divergence exists because the evidence is unsatisfactory and does not permit any certain conclusion.
 It is therefore right and proper to draw the attention of the non-scientific public to the disagreements about evolution.
 But some recent remarks of evolutionists show that they think this unreasonable.
-This situation, where scientific men rally to the defence of a doctrine they are unable to define scientifically, much less demonstrate with scientific rigour, attempting to maintain its credit with the public by the suppression of criticism and the elimination of difficulties, is abnormal and undesirable in science” (Introduction to
+This situation, where scientific men rally to the defence of a doctrine they are unable to define scientifically, much less demonstrate with scientific rigour, attempting to maintain its credit with the public by the suppression of criticism and the elimination of difficulties, is abnormal and undesirable in science” (Introduction to The Origin of Species 6th Edition, 1956, p. xxii).

 “To establish the continuity required by the theory, historical arguments are invoked even though historical evidence is lacking.
-Thus are engendered those fragile towers of hypotheses based on hypotheses, where fact and fiction intermingle in an inextricable confusion” (Introduction to
+Thus are engendered those fragile towers of hypotheses based on hypotheses, where fact and fiction intermingle in an inextricable confusion” (Introduction to The Origin of Species 6th Edition, 1956, p. xxiv).

-“Intelligent design, as one sees it from a scientific point of view, seems to be quite real.
+Charles Townes (b.
+1915) has a Ph.D. in physics from the California Institute of Technology.
+He received the Nobel Prize in Physics in 1964 and has been a professor at Columbia University, MIT, and the University of California, Berkeley.“Intelligent design, as one sees it from a scientific point of view, seems to be quite real.
 This is a very special universe: it's remarkable that it came out just this way.
 If the laws of physics weren't just the way they are, we couldn't be here at all.
 The sun couldn't be there, the laws of gravity and nuclear laws and magnetic theory, quantum mechanics, and so on have to be just the way they are for us to be here.
 Some scientists argue that ‘well, there's an enormous number of universes and each one is a little different.
 This one just happened to turn out right.’
 Well, that's a postulate, and it's a pretty fantastic postulate--it assumes there really are an enormous number of universes and that the laws could be different for each of them.
 The other possibility is that ours was planned, and that’s why it has come out so specially” (Charles Townes, “Explore as Much as We Can,” UCBerkeley News, June 17, 2005).

 Immanuel Velikovsky (1895-1979) had an M.D. from the University of Moscow.
 He was a founder of the Hebrew University of Jerusalem.

-Worlds in Collision, providing evidence for his view that an event in earth history caused a global geological catastrophe.
+In 1950 Velikovsky published Worlds in Collision, providing evidence for his view that an event in earth history caused a global geological catastrophe.
 He theorized that this event was a near collision from the earth and other planets.
 Velikovsky was an evolutionist, but what he challenged was the uniformitarian view of geology that has dominated science since Darwin’s day.

+He was treated shabbily by Darwinian Inquisition.
 “What must be called the scientific establishment rose in arms, not only against the new Velikovsky theories but against the man himself.
 Efforts were made to block the dissemination of Dr. Velikovsky’s ideas, and even to punish supporters of his investigations.
 Universities, scientific societies, publishing houses, the popular press were approached and threatened; social pressures and professional sanctions were invoked to control public opinion.
 There can be little doubt that in a totalitarian society, not only would Dr. Velikovsky’s reputation have been at stake, but also his right to pursue his enquiry, and perhaps his personal safety.
 As it was, the ‘establishment’ succeeded in building a wall of unfavorable sentiment around him: to thousands of scholars the name Velikovsky bears the taint of fantasy, science-fiction and publicity” (Alfred De Grazia, The Velikovsky Affair, 1966).

-Earth in Upheaval, the persistent Velikovsky provided evidence for a worldwide catastrophe.
+In his second book, Earth in Upheaval, the persistent Velikovsky provided evidence for a worldwide catastrophe.
 These included the existence of beds of fossilized terrestrial animals thousands of feet deep, the young age and rapid building of the mountain chains, and the global sedimentary rock formations.
 Velikovsky was not a Bible believer, but not only did he debunk Darwinian uniformitarianism, he inadvertently provided evidence for a global Flood.
 No wonder he was excommunicated by the scientific community.

 Wernher von Braun (1912-77), a German rocket scientist, was the leading force behind the American Apollo moon mission.

 Though he didn’t believe in a literal Genesis account of creation, von Braun did believe that God created the world and that it did not arise by a purely naturalistic process.
 He argued that the design of the world implies and requires a Designer, and he considered it unscientific to rule out a Creator just because we can’t “test” him scientifically.
 Von Braun published an article entitled “My Faith: A Space-age Scientist Tells Why He Must Believe in God.”
-This appeared in the
+This appeared in the American Weekly, February 10, 1963, and was republished in many other newspapers.

 “Through science man strives to learn more of the mysteries of creation.
 Through religion he seeks to know the creator.
 Neither operates independently.
 It is as difficult for me to understand a scientist who does not acknowledge the presence of a superior rationality behind the existence of the universe as it is to comprehend a theologian who would deny the advances of science. ...
 As we learn more and more about nature, we become more deeply impressed and humbled by its orderliness and unerring perfection.”

+In 1972, von Braun made the following statement in a letter to the California State Board of Education.
+This was written to encourage the inclusion of intelligent design theories into the public school classrooms.
+Because of Darwinism’s elitist mentality and fear of challenge, von Braun’s wise counsel was ignored.
 “For me, the idea of a creation is not conceivable without evoking the necessity of design.
 One cannot be exposed to the law and order of the universe without concluding that there must be design and purpose behind it all.
 In the world round us, we can behold the obvious manifestations of an ordered, structured plan or design.
 We can see the will of the species to live and propagate.
 And we are humbled by the powerful forces at work on a galactic scale, and the purposeful orderliness of nature that endows a tiny and ungainly seed with the ability to develop into a beautiful flower.
 The better we understand the intricacies of the universe and all harbors, the more reason we have found to marvel at the inherent design upon which it is based. ...

 While the admission of a design for the universe ultimately raises the question of a Designer (a subject outside of science), the scientific method does not allow us to exclude data which lead to the conclusion that the universe, life and man are based on design.
 To be forced to believe only one conclusion--that everything in the universe happened by chance--would violate the very objectivity of science itself.
 Certainly there are those who argue that the universe evolved out of a random process, but what random process could produce the brain of a man or the system or the human eye?